top of page

 Paths to Brain Injury

-Research has extensively shown that the brain is much more sensitive than has previously been believed.
-We frequently underestimate the g forces of a particular incident, such as the impact of an average hit in football.
-Below is a list of some of the ways brain injury can occur.
+Research has extensively shown that the brain is much more sensitive than even now we want to believe.
+The g forces and biomechanics of individual events that impact the brain, such as the an average hit in football, are widely underestimated.
+Below are some of the ways brain injury can occur.
 If you begin to recognize yourself, hold an open mind—this injury has many faces.

-• A difficult or traumatic birth, especially where heart rate or oxygen was affected such as a cord wrapped around the neck.
+• A difficult or traumatic birth, especially where heart rate or oxygen was affected, such as the cord wrapped around the neck.

 • Premature birth